Pacific University: Campuses

-Pacific University has four campuses across Oregon, in Forest Grove, Hillsboro, Eugene, and Woodburn.
+Pacific University has two Oregon campuses, in Forest Grove and Hillsboro.
 It also maintains satellite locations in Portland and Honolulu, Hawai'i.
-Pacific's Eugene campus is a single building that houses a portion of the College of Education; in 2013, Pacific opened a campus in Woodburn to provide further undergraduate and graduate programs in education.

 Forest Grove

 The Forest Grove campus features several historic buildings.
 Old College Hall is the oldest educational building west of the Mississippi and today serves as Pacific University's museum.
-Carnegie Hall, the university's first dedicated library building, was constructed in 1912 and today is home to the undergraduate psychology department.
-Marsh Hall, at the center of campus, houses several classrooms and faculty offices, in addition to administrative offices and a small auditorium.
 The Forest Grove campus opened a new residence hall, Cascade Hall, in 2014.

 The Forest Grove campus is home to a number of sustainability initiatives in its infrastructure, earning a Silver Sustainability Tracking, Assessment & Rating System (STARS) rating in 2019.
 Several buildings have Leadership in Energy and Environmental Design (LEED) certification, including the Tim and Cathy Tran library, built in 2005 and remodeled with more study rooms and makers space in 2019.
-The LEED-certified Berglund Hall houses the College of Education and a community preschool, and Burlingham and Gilbert residence halls are LEED Gold-certified.
+The LEED-certified Berglund Hall houses a community preschool, Burlingham and Gilbert residence halls are LEED Gold-certified.

-The Bill & Cathy Stoller Center is home to the university's intercollegiate athletic teams, athletic offices and the department of exercise science.
+The Bill & Cathy Stoller Center is home to the university's intercollegiate athletic teams, athletic offices, and the department of exercise science.
 It features more than 95,000 square feet of floor space, including team rooms, locker rooms, classrooms, a wood-floor gymnasium, a weight and fitness center and the Fieldhouse, the first indoor practice area in the Northwest Conference and the only one with FieldTurf.

 Outside the Stoller Center is the entrance to Hanson Stadium, which includes a FieldTurf soccer, lacrosse and football surface, a nine-lane track and grandstands.
-A new roof was built to cover the stadium grandstands in 2014.
-The stadium is part of the Lincoln Park Athletic Complex, built in 2008, which also houses the baseball complex, Chuck Bafaro Stadium at Bond Field, the softball complex, Sherman/Larkins Stadium, and natural grass fields for soccer and track throwing events, and is part of the City of Forest Grove's Lincoln Park, also home to a fitness trail, playground equipment, a BMX course, a skateboard park and picnic areas.
+The stadium is part of the City of Forest Grove Lincoln Park Athletic Complex, built in 2008.
+Lincoln Park houses the baseball complex, Chuck Bafaro Stadium at Bond Field, the softball complex, Sherman/Larkins Stadium, and natural grass fields for soccer and track throwing events.
+Lincoln Park is also home to a fitness trail, playground equipment, a BMX course, a skateboard park and picnic areas.